evwillow/breakoutStudyTool/README.md

 ## 🔐 Authentication

-TradeMaster uses NextAuth.js with Supabase for authentication:
+Breakout Study Tool uses NextAuth.js with Supabase for authentication:

 - **Sign Up**: Create a new account with email and password
 - **Sign In**: Log in with existing credentials